 Are you planning a hiking, backpacking or packrafting trip in Scandinavia?
-Here comes our list of the 7 best places we have visited so far in Scandinavia to experience some outdoor adventures.
+Here Is our selection of the best places we have visited so far in Scandinavia to experience some outdoor adventures.

 In case you want to visit some of those places make sure that you plan your route and gear in advance.

 The Sarek National Park is one of the remotest areas in Sweden to visit.
 You can travel by train from Stockholm to Gällivare and then take a bus towards Suorva.

 Unfortunately, it is not allowed to packraft anymore in the Sarek National Park, but it’s still one of the best places to visit if you are planning an extended outdoor adventure with breathtaking scenery.

 Since there is no phone signal available, you should consider taking a GPS messenger with you especially if you travel alone.
 Here you can read more about our adventure in the Swedish mountains.

 The Torneträsk lake located next to the Abisko National Park is a bit further north than the Sarek National Park.
 However, it is easier to access the National Park compared to the Sarek National Park as you don’t have to change from the train to a bus.